bkimmig/learning-systems/README.md

 Install `hugo` (on mac `brew install hugo`)

+- `git clone --recurse-submodules <repo location>`
+    + The `--recurse-submodules` is required to install the specified hugo theme.
+    + If the repo is already cloned, run `git submodule update --init --recursive` to achive the same effect.
 - `git checkout source`
 - `git checkout -b "your branch"`
 - add code